 Measure Background/Rationale Regulation Impact of Measure Equity: sale or issue locally by nonresidents The shares or securities issued or sold by nonresidents are subject to the same SEC approval and registration requirements as those issued by local companies.
-However, payment for redemption of such shares or securities must not involve the purchase of foreign exchange from AABs and/AAB-forex corps.
+However, payment for redemption of such shares or securities must not involve the purchase of foreign exchange from AABs and/AAB-FX corps.
 Foreign firms whose securities are listed and traded on a local stock exchange must designate a transfer agent and registrar in the Philippines.
-Residents may invest in instruments: (a) issued/created offshore by non-residents (except foreign currency deposit accounts offshore) to be funded by FX resources of the banking system; and (b) issued/created onshore by non-residents requiring settlement in foreign currency, in amounts of up to USD60 million (or its equivalent) per investor per year, or per fund per year, upon submission to the FX selling institution of documentary requirements.
-Resident investors may purchase FX in excess of the USD60 million annual threshold without prior BSP approval, subject to investor's submission of a Equity: purchase abroad by residents notification to BSP.
-Residents may invest in instruments: (a) issued/created offshore by non-residents (except foreign currency deposit accounts offshore) to be funded by FX resources of the banking system; and (b) issued/created onshore by non-residents requiring settlement in foreign currency, in amounts of up to USD60 million (or its equivalent) per investor per year, or per fund per year, upon submission to the FX selling institution of documentary requirements.
-Residents may invest in instruments: (a) issued/created offshore by non-residents (except foreign currency deposit accounts offshore) to be
+Residents may invest in instruments: (a) issued/created offshore by non-residents (except foreign currency deposit accounts offshore) to be funded by FX resources of the banking system; and (b) issued/created onshore by non-residents requiring settlement in foreign currency, in amounts of up to USD 60 million (or its equivalent) per investor per year, or per fund per year, upon submission to the FX selling institution of documentary requirements.
+Resident investors may purchase FX in excess of the USD 60 million annual threshold without prior BSP approval, subject to investor's submission of a notification to BSP. • FX Manual, as amended.
+Equity: purchase abroad by residents Residents may invest in any instrument requiring settlement in FX without prior BSP approval if funded by: (i) their own FX deposited in their foreign currency deposit account (whether onshore or offshore); and/or (ii) FX purchased from sources other than AABs/AAB-FX corps.
+Residents may invest in instruments: (a) issued/created offshore by non-residents (except foreign currency deposit accounts offshore) to be funded by FX resources of the banking system; and (b) issued/created onshore by non-residents requiring settlement in foreign currency, in amounts of up to USD 60 million (or its equivalent) per • FX Manual, as amended.